 We all know which types of sounds (timbres) result from using the two extremes of point of contact (sul ponticello and sul tasto) but it’s fun to look for other analogies to describe and illustrate this phenomenon.
 Apart from the paint analogy that we used above, here are some others:

 THE LANE ANALOGY

-We could look on the space between the fingerboard and the bridge as if it were a multi-lane highway.
-Nearest the bridge is the slowest lane: this is the lane for tractors and slow-moving heavy vehicules.
+We could consider the space between the end of the fingerboard and the bridge as if it were a multi-lane highway.
+Nearest the bridge is the slowest lane: this is the lane for tractors and slow-moving heavy vehicles.
 Furthest from the bridge is the lane for the fastest, lightest vehicles while the lanes between the two are a gradual progression between these two extremes.
-If the light, fast vehicles try to drive in the lane near the bridge they can’t get enough traction and just skate and slip on on the ultra-hard, smooth surface.
+If the light, fast vehicles try to drive in the lane near the bridge they can’t get enough traction and just skate and slip on the ultra-hard, smooth surface.
 If the heavy vehicles try and drive in the lane over the fingerboard they just sink into the soft surface and get stuck.

 Our highway doesn’t have to be only for road vehicles.
 We could also imagine the lanes being for different animals.
 Nearest the bridge go the hippos, elephants and the rhinos (all in a peaceful mood) while near the fingerboard race the rabbits, barely touching the ground as they fly along, with the antelopes, gazelles and racehorses in the next lane.

 THE BIKE ANALOGY: THICK SAND OR SPIKY BUSH